 Bring your own toilet paper and hand sanitizer.
 Don't be surprised if you find yourself at a squat toilet needing both of these things and still being expected to pay for the privilege of using their bathroom.

 Stay nimble.
 We arrived in Marrakech finding ourselves needing to cross a street that looked nearly impossible to accomplish while staying alive.
 Thank goodness we were traveling with sneakers and backpacks rather than heels and wheeled suitcases.
 Even when traffic isn't an issue, many riads (guesthouses) are only accessible on foot and have narrow, winding staircases so packing light is a good plan.

 Be respectful.
 This should go without saying, but embrace their customs rather than insulting them.
 Know when you are allowed to take photographs and when you should create a memory instead.
 Respect certain sites which are not open to non-Muslims and instead seek out places you can visit without offending anyone.
 Dress modestly.

 Plan "me time".
-There is a lot to soak in with incredible natural beauty, interesting local customs, and new experiences and taking thirty minutes a day to reflect on all of this can be worth its weight in gold.
-Your senses will be constantly stimulated which can be mentally exhausted.
+There is a lot to soak in in Morocco and it can be mentally exhausting to be constantly stimulated.
+Taking thirty minutes a day to reflect on your experiences can be worth its weight in gold.